 Start the retainer at one corner and go all the way around in one continuous piece.

-The retainer gets pushed under the lip of the frame to hold the glass tight.
+Push the retainer under the lip of the frame to hold the glass tight.
 It gets cut once it meets at the starting point.

 Here’s the first door installed.
 Only 7 more pieces of glass to cut!